BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/rec/LN-view.md

 **LN** paved the public road to diverse innovations: client-server, multirole/group access, distributed/synchronized doc-oriented DB<sup>📜</sup>, **replication**<sup>⭐</sup>, asymmetric encryption from authorization down to selected fields on demand &thinsp;&mdash;&thinsp; to name a few hallmarks.

-There were similar suites &thinsp;&mdash;&thinsp; legacy, alternative, or tailor-made &thinsp;&mdash;&thinsp; but this aquatic flower dominated the market garden ... until Microsoft began to win large chunks of the office software market.
+**LN** wasn't deprived of drawbacks; there were alternative suites (including legacy and tailor-made), but this aquatic flower dominated the market garden ... until Microsoft began to win large chunks of the office software market.

 </td></tr></table>